TimDzik/ansible_training/README.md

-Ansible script
+# Ansible script
-Launch an instance with 2 volumes attached
+Launch an instance with 2 volumes attached (one for mysql) with the following services:
-With services: nginx, mysql, php-fpm and wordpress basic configuration
+- Nginx
+- Mysql
+- Php-fpm
+- Wordpress